agschnitzer/multitenant/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 A Spring Boot application showcasing an implementation of multi-tenancy.
 It provides multiple databases, one for each tenant, which can be created dynamically.

-The registered users are stored in the default database generated at startup.
-Depending on the authenticated user and accessed endpoint, the application dynamically selects the correct database.
+Registered users are stored in the default database `db.mv.db` which is generated automatically.
+Depending on the authenticated user and requested service, the application dynamically selects the appropriate database.

 The application can be reached at `localhost:8080`.